drewesk/DIALOC-server/README.md

 ```

-> Get All Antipodes: GET to `/locations/antipodes`, with the output
+> Get All Antipodes: GET to `/locations/antipodes`, with the response output:

 ```